Skip to main content

 Human History

-The park is home to indigenous groups living in voluntary isolation, including the Yurí (also called Carabayo) people who have chosen to avoid contact with outside society.
-These groups have inhabited the Amazon forest for thousands of years.
-The Colombian government has established the park specifically to protect their territorial integrity and right to self-determination, creating a buffer against encroachment from logging, mining, and colonization.
+The park is home to indigenous groups living in voluntary isolation, including the Yurí (also called Carabayo or Aroje) and the Passé peoples, who have chosen to avoid contact with outside society.
+[1] These groups have inhabited the Amazon forest for thousands of years.
+The Colombian government established the park specifically to protect their territorial integrity and right to self-determination, creating a buffer against encroachment from logging, mining, and colonization.
+The Yurí population is estimated at just over 200 people.
+[2]

 Park History

-Río Puré was established as a National Natural Park in 2002, becoming one of the largest protected areas in Colombia.
-The park was created specifically to protect the rights and territory of indigenous peoples in voluntary isolation.
+Río Puré was established as a National Natural Park on August 5, 2002, becoming one of the largest protected areas in Colombia.
+[1] The park was created specifically to protect the rights and territory of indigenous peoples in voluntary isolation.
 Access to the park is strictly prohibited to protect the isolated communities.
 The park represents Colombia's commitment to indigenous rights under the 1991 constitution.

 Major Trails And Attractions